atancredi/CodeBits/README.md

 Archive of code snippets for making coding easier :)<br/>
 <i>Created by Alessandro Tancredi in 2021</i>

+- <b>atancredi.js:</b> is a collection of JS functions that I usually use in my everyday programming

 - DataManipulation: serialization of data, evaluation of arrays and objects<br>
   - <b>empty.js:</b> states if an array or class - as well as every other nested object - is empty
   - <b>JsonParser.py:</b> conversion between JSON and XLSX, XML, CSV etc. etc.